 Their expansion is not over yet.
 To identify future opportunities, the team is now looking towards other countries with strong Android penetration, and plan to continue applying these localization methods to achieve even greater international growth.

-"Android's global focus and great localisation tooling made the decision to go global much easier.
-Localisation to new markets has been a consistent growth driver at Noom."
+"Android's global focus and great localization tooling made the decision to go global much easier.
+Localization to new markets has been a consistent growth driver at Noom."
 Artem Petakov, Co-Founder and President, Noom